Format

 2 We discuss the difference between fiction and non-fiction.

 3. Sign language!
-We learn the signs for sun, light, night, yes, no, like, science
+We learn the signs for sun, light, night, yes, no, like, and science.

-4. Along with Valerie, your students tell a folktale about how the sun got in our sky.
+4. Along with Valerie, your students tell a folktale about how our sun got in our sky.

-5 We jump into the science of an eclipse by exploring the relationship between our Sun, Earth, Moon and other planets.
+5 We jump into the science of our solar system by exploring the relationship between our Sun, Earth, Moon and other planets.

-6. Students become the Sun, Moon, Earth or another planet..
-They act out the Moon's orbit around the Earth.
-However, when your Moon students stand between the Sun and Earth - they create a shadow - an eclipse!
+6. Students become the Sun, Moon, Earth or another planet.
+They act out the Moon's orbit around the Earth, the Earth's orbit around the Sun, and Jupiter's orbit.

 7. Why is our Sun important to us?
 We discuss light, heat, gravity.